abinit/abinit/doc/tutorial/eph4zpr.md

 where $f_{m\kk+\qq}(\ef,T)$ and $n_\qnu(T)$ are the Fermi-Dirac and Bose-Einstein occupation functions with $T$ the temperature and $\ef$ the Fermi level.
+For the sake of simplicity, the dependence on $T$ will be omitted in the following.
+Keep in mind, however, that all the equations in which $\Sigma$ appears have depend on T.
 <!--
 For the sake of simplicity, the temperature and Fermi level are considered as parameters, and the dependence on $T$ and $\ef$ will be omitted in the following.